 Plan A, requiring a thesis, may be selected by a student seeking the master's degree provided the department, division, or school concerned approves the listing of Course 299, Thesis, on the official program of study.
 Three units of "Cr" are granted for the satisfactory completion of the thesis or project following its acceptance by the student's thesis committee, the department, division, or school concerned, and the Graduate Council.
 Assigning of "Cr" grade for the thesis is the responsibility of the Graduate Office.
 Registration in Course 299, Thesis, is required; however, students will not be permitted to register for this course until they have received official notification of advancement to candidacy from the Graduate Office and have an officially appointed thesis or project committee.
 Theses or projects must be completed well in advance of the date of the convocation at which the degree is to be conferred.
 Refer to the calendar in Part I of this Bulletin for deadline dates.
+The thesis should be completed within one calendar year following the date of the beginning of the semester or summer session in which the student first registers in Course 299, Thesis.
+Refer to the section on Incomplete Grade in this bulletin.

 All theses or projects must be typed on special water-marked thesis paper available at the College Book Store.
 Instructions for typing, preparing maps and charts, binding, etc., are available at the Graduate Office.
-Two of the three required copies of all master's theses or projects are accessioned by the Library of San Diego State College and are subject to the regulations of the Library with respect to cataloged materials.
+Two of the three required copies of all master's theses or projects are accessioned by the Library of San Diego State College and are subject to the regulations of the Library with respect to the circulation or duplication of its cataloged materials.
 Plan B, requiring a comprehensive examination in lieu of a thesis, may, with the approval of the department, division or school concerned, be followed in certain graduate degree curricula as indicated in Part Four of this bulletin.
 Dates on which comprehensive examinations in lieu of theses are given are determined by the department, division, or school concerned.
 Results on comprehensive examinations must be reported to the Graduate Office by the department, division, or school.
 Refer to the calendar in Part I of this Bulletin for deadline dates.
-(F) GRADE POINT AVERAGES:
+(G) GRADE POINT AVERAGES:

-Grade point averages of at least 3.0 (B) must be maintained on: - 1.
-All programed 100-numbered courses required for the removal of undergraduate deficiencies. - 2.
-All programed courses including courses accepted for transfer credit and courses taken concurrently with or subsequently to courses accepted for transfer. - 3.
-All 100- or 200-numbered courses taken at San Diego State College concurrently with or subsequently to the earliest course listed on the official master's degree program.
-(G) FINAL APPROVAL:
+Grade point averages of at least 3.0 (B) must be maintained on: - All programed 100-numbered courses required for the removal of undergraduate deficiencies. - All programed courses including courses accepted for transfer credit and courses taken concurrently with or subsequently to courses accepted for transfer. - All 100- or 200-numbered courses taken at San Diego State College concurrently with or subsequently to the earliest course listed on the official master's degree program.
+(H) FINAL APPROVAL:

 The student's official program of study as approved by the appropriate graduate adviser and the Graduate Council and all required examinations must be completed in a satisfactory manner before the student will be recommended for the degree by the Graduate Council.
-An application for graduation must be filed in the Graduate Office well in advance of the expected date of graduation to provide adequate time for official faculty vote of approval for graduation.
+An application for graduation must be filed in the Graduate Office well in An application for graduation must be filed in the Graduate Office well in advance of the expected date of graduation to provide adequate time for official faculty vote of approval for graduation.
 Refer to the calendar in Part I of this Bulletin for deadline dates.
-(H) AWARD OF DEGREES:
+(I) AWARD OF DEGREES:

 The Board of Trustees of the California State Colleges, upon recommendation of the faculty of San Diego State College, awards the appropriate diploma or degree to a student who has completed the prescribed course of study.
-(I) DIPLOMA:
+(J) DIPLOMA: